 The project’s other key proponents include Tung Chee-hwa, Hong Kong’s first post-handover leader who served between 1997 and 2005 and now a deputy chair of the Chinese People’s Political Consultative Conference.
 Tung has thrown his weight behind the Guishan plan via his Our Hong Kong Foundation.

-The foundation’s head of public policy research Stephen Wong is quoted by China News Service as saying that a new mainland-built new town for Hong Kong could guarantee ample land supply in the next few decades.
+The foundation’s head of public policy research Stephen Wong is quoted by the China News Service as saying that a new mainland-built new town for Hong Kong could guarantee ample land supply in the next few decades.
 If the plan were to materialize, it could alter the course of Hong Kong’s economic and commercial development to prepare for 2047, the year Beijing’s pledge of a high degree of autonomy officially expires.

 A debate is thus heating up in Hong Kong, with the opposition and many who are skeptical of Beijing’s motives mustering efforts to oppose the proposal.
 Some allege that Beijing is conspiring to grab more control from the city’s government and the business community, who may have little input during the consultation and construction of the project, which lies outside the city’s jurisdiction.